 Ayurveda believes that the gastric fire or agni in the stomach and digestive tract is the portal through which nutrients enter the tissues and travel to individual cells, maintaining essential life functions.
 An individual’s agni determines how well or poorly food is digested.

 5 Food Combinations to Avoid As Per Ayurveda

-1) Fruit After Meal
+1. Fruit After Meal

 Fruits contain simple sugars that require no digestion.
 Hence they don’t stay in the stomach for a long time.
-On the other hand, food rich in protein, fat, and starch take a longer time for digestion, staying in our stomach for a longer duration.
+On the other hand, food rich in protein, fat, and starch takes a longer time for digestion, staying in our stomach for a longer duration.

-2) Bananas and Milk
+2. Bananas and Milk

 Simply put, milk and bananas have opposing qualities.
 When bananas (become sour as they break down) and milk are consumed together, their opposing qualities tend to smother agni (digestive fire) and can cause congestion, cold, coughs, allergies, hives, and rashes.
 Think twice before you have next banana smoothie!

-3) Milk with any other Food
+3. Milk with Any Other Food

 Milk is incompatible with any other food.
 A glass of milk is a meal on its own and our body takes a long time to process it.

-4) Cold Water with or After Meals
+4. Cold Water with or After Meals

 The cold water diminishes agni (digestive fire) and causes digestive problems, allergies, and cold.

-5) Honey with Hot Foods
+5. Honey with Hot Foods

 Honey is called Madhu in Ayurvedic scriptures which means ‘perfection of sweet’.
 Consuming raw honey has several health benefits and can act as a natural sleep aid.
 But honey when cooked can cause havoc in our digestive system.